 M.Ed., Registered Psychologist

-**JOSH HAS LIMITED AVAILABILITY FOR NEW COUNSELLING CLIENTS AT THIS TIME.
+**JOSHUA IS NOT ACCEPTING NEW CLIENTS AT THIS TIME.
 REFERRALS PLEASE CALL TO BOOK A CONSULTATION**

 Josh is a Registered Psychologist with the College of Alberta Psychologists and a member of the Psychologists’ Association of Alberta.
 He completed his Master of Education in Counselling Psychology at the University of Lethbridge.
 Josh’s clinical background includes working with addictions, relationships, and trauma/PTSD.
 He also has a passion for working with people who have experienced race-based traumatic stress.

 In addition to counselling, Josh is the Director of Marriage Preparation and Enhancement as well as the Director and Developer of Young Adult Workshops at Journey Counselling Inc. He enjoys building strong relationships with people and takes great pride in the work that he does with the individuals and couples that he sees.